Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

 >>   /dev/cas1-2p1 /mnt/cache2 xfs defaults 0 0

-*NOTE:* In the case when the caching device if formatted with a 4KiB physical block size and the backend core device is formatted with a 512B physical block size, the caching device should be re-formatted with a 512B block size so that a cache volume can be built correctly.
+*NOTE:* In the case when the caching device is formatted with a 4KiB physical block size and the backend core device is formatted with a 512B physical block size, the caching device should be re-formatted with a 512B block size so that a cache volume can be built correctly.